 Storage: ccScan can be installed on a stand-alone computer or a workgroup computer.
 Storage locations may be local, network shares, NAS, SANs, USB or Firewire drives or removable media.
-Storage capacity depends on the number and size of documents stored. ccScan consumes about 75 MB on the installation drive.
-If delayed indexing is used, documents are cached temporarily on the local computer or a network share created for that purpose.
+Storage capacity depends on the number and size of documents stored. ccScan consumes 350 MB on the installation drive.
+If deferred indexing (Index/QA Later) is used, documents are cached temporarily on the local computer or a network-share created for that purpose.
 In this instance, the computer maintaining the cache will require additional disk storage equal to or slightly more than the size of the temporary images.

 Networks: In all cases importing or scanning documents to a repository or folder on a network or the Internet is highly dependent on the network effective bandwidth.
 A dial-up network will not support continuous scanning and storing of documents even from the slowest scanners.
-Modern intranets and Internet connections via DSL, Cable, T1 and T3 lines can easily support continuous scanning and storing of documents at the workgroup level.
-When scanning and storing many documents at a time over the Internet consider using ccScan’s deferred indexing (Index Later) for indexing and document naming.
-Then scanning can proceed at flank speed as will document naming, indexing and export to the storage repository.
+Modern intranets and Internet connections via Gigabit Ethernet or Wireless can easily support continuous scanning and storing of documents.
+When scanning and storing high volumes of documents at a time over the Internet consider using ccScan’s deferred indexing (Index/QA Later) from multiple workstations for indexing and document naming.
+Then scanning or importing and automation can proceed at flank speed as will indexing and export to the storage repository.